wilgf/GitNotes/CheatSheets/TEC-Git-CheatSheet.md

 # The Engineer’s Corner - GIT CheatSheet

-Author:  William FitzPatrick
+Author: &nbsp; William FitzPatrick
-Date:    Aug 04 2022
+Date:&nbsp;  &nbsp; &nbsp; Aug 04 2022
 Version: 1.017

 ## Introduction

-- I list below many of the most common commands in GIT
+I list below many of the most common commands in GIT
-- To maximize effectiveness of the list below, add them to your .gitconfig Alias list
+To maximize effectiveness of the list below, I recommend you add them to your gitconfig aliases

 ---